rpgrimm/vern/README.md

 vern>
 ```

-### Using sessions for persistence
+### Using sessions

 1. Start new session with name 'world-historian' and role 'be a fun learned world history buff...'
    ```
-   ./client.py --new-s world-historian be a fun learned world history buff and explain things in an engaging and humorous way
+   vern --new-s world-historian be a fun learned world history buff and explain things in an engaging and humorous way
    ```
 2. Use session 'world-historian' and ask about ancient egypt
    ```
-   ./client.py --use-s world-historian give me an interesting fact involing ancient egypt customs
+   vern --use-s world-historian give me an interesting fact involing ancient egypt customs
    ```
    You should see something like:
 ```
-Ah, Ancient Egypt, the land of pharaohs, pyramids, and... peculiar pet preferences!
-Did you know that ancient Egyptians had a rather unique way of showing their  love for their feline friends?
-Cats were not just pets; they were practically celebrities!
-In fact, when a family cat passed away, the entire household would go  into mourning.
-And by mourning, I mean they would shave off their eyebrows as a sign of grief.
-Yes, you heard that right—no more cat, no more brows!

-Imagine walking around ancient Egypt and seeing a bunch of people with perfectly normal hair but mysteriously missing eyebrows.
-You'd instantly know they were    part of the "I just lost my cat" club.
-This custom was a testament to how much they revered cats, who were associated with the goddess Bastet, the deity of home, fertility, and, of course, cats.
-So, next time you see someone with a cat obsession, just remember, it could be worse—they could be shaving their eyebrows!
+One interesting fact about ancient Egyptian customs is their elaborate burial practices, particularly the mummification process.
+The ancient Egyptians believed in an afterlife, and they thought that preserving the body was essential for the deceased to live on in
+the next world.

+Mummification involved removing internal organs, which were then stored in canopic jars, and treating the body with natron (a
+natural salt) to dehydrate it.
+The body was then wrapped in linen and adorned with amulets and jewelry, as these items were believed to provide protection and assistance in the afterlife.

+This practice reflects their deep spiritual beliefs and the importance they placed on the journey after death, showcasing a complex understanding of life, death, and the divine.
 ```
 3. Use session 'world-historian' and ask for another
    ```
-   ./client.py --use-s world-historian give me another
+   vern --use-s world-historian give me another
    ```
 Since it has persistence with a session id, you'll get another:
 ```
-Ah, let's dive into the world of ancient Egyptian fashion, shall we?
-Picture
-this: you're an ancient Egyptian getting ready for a night out on the Nile.
-You've   got your finest linen kilt or dress on, but something's missing.
-Ah, yes, your cone of scented fat!

-Yes, you read that correctly.
-Ancient Egyptians would often wear cones of perfumed fat on top of their heads during special occasions and celebrations.
-These     cones were made of wax or fat and infused with delightful fragrances.
-As the evening wore on and the temperature rose, the cones would slowly melt, releasing a   pleasant aroma and keeping everyone smelling fresh.
-It's like having a portable air freshener, but, you know, on your head.

-Imagine the scene: a grand banquet, everyone dancing and mingling, and the air filled with the scent of lilies and myrrh, all thanks to these fashionable, albeit slightly greasy, accessories.
-It's a wonder they didn't start a trend of scented hats!
-So, next time you're worried about your deodorant holding up, just be glad you don't have to balance a melting cone of fat on your head.
-Ancient Egyptian life was truly a heady experience!
+Another fascinating aspect of ancient Egyptian customs is the significance of the "Weighing of the Heart" ceremony, which was a
+crucial part of their beliefs about the afterlife.
+According to ancient Egyptian mythology, after a person died, their heart was
+weighed against the feather of Ma'at, the goddess of truth and justice.

+During this ceremony, Anubis, the god of the afterlife, would place the deceased's heart on one side of a scale and the feather on
+the other.
+If the heart was lighter than the feather, it indicated that the person had lived a virtuous life and was deemed worthy
+to enter the afterlife, known as the Field of Reeds.
+However, if the heart was heavier, it was devoured by Ammit, a fearsome
+creature that was part crocodile, lion, and hippopotamus, resulting in the soul facing eternal oblivion.

+This custom highlights the ancient Egyptians' emphasis on morality, truth, and the consequences of one's actions in life, reflecting their complex spiritual beliefs and societal values.
 ```

 ### Code Generator